pamattei/Getting-Better-Ensembles/README.md

 References:

-J. T. Barron.
-A general and adaptive robust loss function.
-Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 4331–4339, 2019
-P.-A. Mattei and D. Garreau, Are ensembles getting better all the time?, arXiv:2311.17885, 2024
+- P.-A. Mattei and D. Garreau, Are ensembles getting better all the time?, arXiv:2311.17885, 2024

-C. Simoiu, C. Sumanth, A. Mysore, and S. Goel, Studying the “wisdom of crowds” at scale, Proceedings of the AAAI Conference on Human Computation and Crowdsourcing, vol. 7, pp. 171–179, 2019.
+- C. Simoiu, C. Sumanth, A. Mysore, and S. Goel, Studying the “wisdom of crowds” at scale, Proceedings of the AAAI Conference on Human Computation and Crowdsourcing, vol. 7, pp. 171–179, 2019.